web-scrobbler/web-scrobbler/CONTRIBUTING.md

 ## Did you find a bug?

 Ensure the bug was not already reported by searching on GitHub under issues.

 If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a title and clear description, as much relevant information as possible.
-Please read this page to understand how to get the extension logs.
-If you don't know how to report bugs effectively, please use this article as a guideline.

 ## Did you write a patch that fixes a bug or adds new functionality?